Garden Tasks for August

 See, we told you it was cute.
 But she’s right.
 Peas and other vegetables that have produced their harvest or are going to seed should be pulled.
 They’re not only taking up room but continuing to drain moisture and nutrients from your soil.
 Compost them.
 Or, if by the small chance they’re diseased or otherwise infected with pests, destroy them by burning (where legal), burying or simply stuffing in the trash.
 In their place, plant spinach, kale, chard, or other light frost -tolerant plants and be prepared to mulch them heavily once frost is in the air.
 Beets, turnips and rutabagas are also good choices.
 Imagine serving fresh beets at Thanksgiving!
 And even if they’re not ready by then, they’ll give you early greens — or at least the beets and turnips will — come spring.

-More practical tasks: Make sure tomatoes are well supported for the onslaught of heavy fruit to come.
+More practical tips: Make sure tomatoes are well supported for the onslaught of heavy fruit to come.
 Gently (gently!) reposition squash and pumpkins so that they can best grow to their full potential.
 Now’s a good time to harvest herbs before they flower to be dried in a place (preferably out of the sun) for use in the fall and winter.

 Turn your compost heap.
 Have finished compost?
 Spread it around.